AC Recharge vs Refrigerant Leak: The Real Fix (and What It Costs)

 If your system keeps “needing refrigerant,” there’s a reason.
 EMCO Tech pinpoints leaks, checks pressures, confirms superheat/subcooling, and restores proper cooling the right way.
 Call: 215-366-1001 | Schedule: book service online

-Refrigerant Type Matters: R-22 vs R-410A (and Why It Changes Your Decision)
+Refrigerant Type Matters: R-22, R-410A, and the New A2L Refrigerants (and Why It Changes Your Decision)

 Not all refrigerants are equal, and your options depend on what your system uses.
 Older systems may still run on R-22, which has become expensive and difficult to source.
-Most newer systems use R-410A, and the industry continues to shift toward even more efficient refrigerants.
+Most systems installed in recent years use R-410A.
+As of 2025, the industry is transitioning to newer low-GWP A2L refrigerants such as R-32 and R-454B, which are more environmentally friendly and now standard in most new equipment.

-If your system is older and keeps needing refrigerant, it’s often smarter to consider repair versus replacement rather than paying for repeated recharges.
+If your system is older and keeps needing refrigerant, it’s often smarter to weigh replacement versus repair rather than paying for repeated recharges — especially since a new system will use one of the newer, more efficient refrigerants.

 Homeowners with heat pumps often ask the same question — do heat pumps need to be recharged? the answer is the same as with central AC: only if there’s a leak.
 If you have a heat pump, see our heat pump repair services.